 Undoubtedly, Blockchain is secure, but some of its applications and further layers (The DAO, Mt Gox, Bitfinex, according to Medium) might not.

-AI is also expeditely becoming capable of creating algorithms with Big Data while being in the encrypted state.
-Eventually, it means that you get the ability to manage data in a way that there’s no need to unencrypt it.
+AI is also expeditely becoming capable of creating algorithms with Big Data while being in an encrypted state.
+Eventually, it means that you get the ability to manage data in a way that there's no need to unencrypt it.
 Therefore, guaranteeing that your data is safe at all times.

 However, with the adaptability of AI in Blockchain, the 'Brute Force' approach of managing blockchain is being replaced by a more subtle and delicate manner, which intelligent machines are capable of applying.

-Consequently, it will help in running a machine learning oriented algorithm more efficiently.
+Consequently, it will help in running a machine learning-oriented algorithm more efficiently.
 In the past, this would be a tedious process, but today machine learning is capable of instantly adjusting itself according to the task and providing results.

 The richness of calculations that AI can bring into blockchain management is another characteristic that drives attention.
-Humans are prone to errors and slower in calculations, making Artificial Intelligence more appealing for handling the blockchain technology efficiently.
+Humans are prone to errors and slower in calculations, making Artificial Intelligence more appealing for handling blockchain technology efficiently.

 Notably, blockchain can hugely increase the trustworthiness of AI technology.
 It means that AI will be able to explain its thought process clearly through an impenetrable chain of information blocks.